 \subsection{Noise-adaptive Training}

-Since the noise characteristic of a quantum processor is constantly changing, it is important to make sure that Q-fid can adapt to this change over time.
-Figure \ref{5c_adaptive} shows how Q-fid can still give an accurate fidelity prediction even after the device noise model has changed.
-In figure \ref{5c_adaptive}, the same experiment in section \ref{5a} was performed again, but the noise model of \textit{ibm\_nairobi} is changed to Nov.
-18, 2022, three days later than the first experiment.
+Fig. \ref{5c_adaptive} demonstrates how Q-fid adapts to \textit{ibm\_nairobi}'s device variance on different dates.
+The same experiment in section \ref{5a} is performed again, but the noise model of \textit{ibm\_nairobi} is changed to Nov.
+18, 2022, three days later than the first set of predictions.
 The new noise model has a slightly worse fidelity performance than the previous one, which is shown to the right of the blue vertical line.

-The RMSE of Q-fid's new prediction ranges from \(0.002 \) to \(0.223\) with an average of \(0.0653\).
-On the other hand, \texttt{mapomatic}'s new fidelity estimation has an average RMSE of \(0.148\), with a minimum RMSE equal to \(0.0384\) and a maximum RMSE of \(0.287\).
 For the new noise model, Q-fid's prediction is \(5.31\times\) more accurate than \texttt{mapomatic} on average, with the most accurate one being \(42.0\times\) better.

-More importantly, this experiment shows how efficiently Q-fid adapts to the new noise characteristics, since the new Q-fid predictions are made after only retraining the LSTM with 100 new QC samples.
-For Q-fid to update its internal parameters, it can use the output of any QC to retrain its LSTM, which means that Q-fid can be updated directly and continuously using the output from its own workload.
-In contrast, \texttt{mapomatic} needs to use the latest gate error rates to give updated predictions, which requires the processor to perform individual RB experiments for single-qubit gates, two-qubits gates, and measure the \(T_1/T_2\) coherence times and error rates of the measurement gates.
+We envision that Q-fid can be constantly learning in parallel with the execution of QCs inside a quantum processor, so that it can always give predictions based on the most recent hardware characteristics.
+For this experiment, 100 additional RB circuits are randomly generated according to section \ref{dataset}, then executed on \textit{ibm\_nairobi} with the new noise model.
+These new execution data go under the same training process as described in section \ref{training} to retrain Q-fid.
+For different processors, the number of circuits needed for retraining might vary.
+However, because Q-fid can use the output of any historical workload to update its internal parameters, it can be updated directly and continuously in parallel with the processor's normal workflow.
+In contrast, \texttt{mapomatic} needs to use the latest gate error rates to give updated predictions, which requires the processor to perform individual RB experiments for single-qubit gates, two-qubit gates, and the subsequent data-fitting calculations \cite{rb_0}.
 This process interrupts normal workflow and the prediction accuracy entirely depends on how recently the calibration jobs are performed.